 KIRO 7 asked people to submit zip codes for areas in which they saw ash falling.
 Our digital team took hundreds of submitted zip codes and put them in the below map to give an idea on which areas saw the most ash fall.

-How to read this map: In dark red areas, the number of reports was as high as 78, and in lighter red areas, there were fewer reports.
+In dark red areas, the number of reports was as high as 78, and in lighter red areas, there were fewer reports.
 Click or tap on a zip code area to see the exact number of reports.

 Scroll down to see the map and read specifics on how the data was collected.

-About the data in this map: This map is not based on a scientific measurement of ash falling.
+This map is not based on a scientific measurement of ash falling.
 Unlike something such as rainfall, there is not a gauge in the state that measures ash.

 The intensity map is based on the number of ash fall reports by zip code based on user-generated submissions.
 Nearly 2,000 people sent reports to KIRO 7 News.